Creating a C# MSI Installer with IronBarCode

 green arrow pointer

-Before we start on the project, please download the Microsoft Visual Studio Installer Projects extension for the MSI build to work.
+Before starting the project, please download the Microsoft Visual Studio Installer Projects extension for the MSI build to work.
+Additionally, ensure you have installed IronBarCode via NuGet in your project.

-We'll use a Windows Forms App (.NET Framework) project to demonstrate its functionality for this example.
+For this example, use a Windows Forms App (.NET Framework) project to demonstrate its functionality.
+This approach provides a familiar UI paradigm for desktop barcode scanning applications.

 • Navigate to the ToolBox